BLCM/bl3hotfixes/README.md

   events, focusing on Promethea and The Handsome Jackpot.
 * **2023-09-21**: Activation of the next of the "Loot the Universe Remix" events, focusing on Pandora and Xylourgos.
-* **2023-09-29**: Activation of the final "Loot the Universe Remix" event, focusing on Nekrotafeyo and Krieg's Mind.
-It looks like the EGS hotfixes initially omitted the event, but that should be sorted out soon.
+* **2023-09-28**: Activation of the final "Loot the Universe Remix" event, focusing on Nekrotafeyo and Krieg's Mind.
+The EGS hotfixes were bugged and did *not* include the new event -- for about 28 hours, only Steam users were receiving the event.
+* **2023-09-29**: Hotfixes for the final Loot the Universe Remix event were fixed for EGS users.